The Mysterious Case Of The Viral Drew Barrymore In-Flight Interview

 An alleged new interview with Drew Barrymore is confusing the masses.

 On October 2, writer and political analyst Adam Baron took to Twitter to share something unusual he found in an in-flight magazine while flying EgyptAir.
-No, we're not talking about an ad for a "bug vacuum" that one could find SkyMall.
 This was an alleged interview with Santa Clarita Diet star Barrymore, except it did not read very much like a profile of the actress at all.
 Or like any profile we've ever read on anyone... ever.

 Per Baron's tweets, the article gets off to a not-so-great start with this shady intro: